• Skip to primary navigation

 The Best Alberta Badlands Road Trips: hide

-Alberta Badlands Road Trip #1: Dinos and Doughnuts
+Badlands Road Trip #1: Dinos and Doughnuts

-Alberta Badlands Road Trip #2: Live Your Best Cowboy Life
+Badlands Road Trip #2: Live Your Best Cowboy Life

-Alberta Badlands Road Trip #3: The Classic
+Badlands Road Trip #3: The Classic

-Alberta Badlands Road Trip #4: The Scenic Southern Route
+Badlands Road Trip #4: The Scenic Southern Route

-Alberta Badlands Road Trip #5: To the Great Outdoors and Beyond
+Badlands Road Trip #5: To the Great Outdoors and Beyond

-Alberta Badlands Road Trip #6: Blast to the Past
+Badlands Road Trip #6: Blast to the Past

-Alberta Badlands Road Trip #1: Dinos and Doughnuts
+Badlands Road Trip #1: Dinos and Doughnuts

 Calgary – Brooks – Dinosaur Provincial Park

 Start your trip by heading east on Highway #1.
-The scenery is typical Alberta prairies and farm-scapes, but after the one-hour mark, it shifts to desert and painted coulees – the typical backdrop of the Canadian Badlands.
+The scenery is typical Alberta prairies and farm-scapes, but after the one-hour mark, it shifts to the desert and painted coulees – the typical backdrop of the Canadian Badlands.

 If you’re a history buff and/or doughnut connoisseur, we recommend a small detour through Brooks.
-The Brooks Aqueduct, at 3.2 kms long, 20 meters high, and over 90 years old, is a testament to the ingenuity of Alberta’s farming past.
-Once you’re done marveling at the architectural wonder, head back to Brooks for a doughnut and coffee at the Prairie Cottage Bake Shop.
+The Brooks Aqueduct, at 3.2 km long, 20 meters high, and over 90 years old, is a testament to the ingenuity of Alberta’s farming past.
+Once you’re done marvelling at the architectural wonder, head back to Brooks for a doughnut and coffee at the Prairie Cottage Bake Shop.
 We’re not saying their doughnuts are worth the two-hour drive, but we’re not not saying it either.

 Brooks Aqueduct